-Rome is known as ‘the Eternal City’ due to its history dating back the early days of civilisation.
+Why not take an historical trip to Rome – known as ‘the Eternal City’ due to its history dating back the early days of civilisation.
 The centuries have seen many great Roman rulers come and go, from Julius Caesar, to Augustus, to Constantine, and many of them have left their mark on the city of Rome.
 Take the Arch of Constantine, for example, which was built by its namesake in 315AD.
 You will find this arch next to Rome’s most well-known landmark, the Colosseum – built in the 1st century AD by Emperor Vespasian.
 The Colosseum is a truly magnificent amphitheatre and a must-see when visiting Rome.
 Other sites that shouldn’t be missed include the Roman Forum – home to the Temple of Caesar ‒, and the Palatine Hill, where you will see the remains of the houses of Augustus and his wife.

-Prague is full of stunning architecture of many styles, including Gothic, Renaissance, Baroque and Art Nouveau.
+Prague is a worthy destination for cultural holidays.
+It is full of stunning architecture of many styles, including Gothic, Renaissance, Baroque and Art Nouveau.
 Brilliant examples of Gothic architecture include the Church of Our Lady of the Snows, the Old Town Bridge Tower and Powder Gate.
 The Renaissance Schwarzenberg Palace is really worth a visit, as is the ornate Baroque Church of St Nicholas.
 A number of hotels provide excellent examples of the Art Nouveau style that was popular at the end of the 19th century, such as the Grand Hotel Europa and Hotel Pariz.

 Don’t forget that Send My Bag can send your luggage to Greece, Italy, Hungary, the Czech Republic or Belgium.
 Sending your luggage allows you to pack everything you need for your trip, while allowing you to avoid the tight luggage restrictions imposed by budget airlines, and saving you the embarrassment of excess baggage fees.
 To find out more about shipping your baggage, visit our ‘How it Works’ page, or select your destination from on our ‘Destinations’ page.